 Canada’s money has made many changes over our history – from when we used Beaver Pelts as payment to today’s collection of bills and coins.
-At some points, we used the “gold standard” which means that our money was actually based on the value of gold, and others (like today) are based on an exchange rate.
+At some points, we used the “gold standard” which meant that our money was actually based on the value of gold, and at other times (like today) the value of our money is based on an exchange rate.
 Although Canada’s first official coins were made in 1858, it wasn’t until 1908 that we had our own mint to produce our own coins.

 Exploring Canadian Money

 Money is a great thing to explore and look at with our kids – because there is so much history, social studies, and cultural identity all wrapped up together in such a seemly unrelated thing.
 Today’s activity is to explore the money you have around (or online if needed).

 1) If you have any bills from the past, pull them out carefully and let your kid see what they were like.
 My husband has saved some of the bills we used as kids and youth so they were a great starting point.
 We looked at the pictures on the bills – who they featured, what other artwork was on there, the colours they used and the designs to help prevent counterfeit, etc. We compared the old bills to the new ones and talked about which they thought looked better.
 We talked about the people on the bills – why they would have been chosen.
 We looked at the changes in the Queen – how long she’s been ruling for and how the artwork makes her look as she gets older.